Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Panasonic PT-VMZ50U Golf Simulator Projector

-Out of the box, this golf projector unleashes some finely crafted fury.
-It comes with a native aspect ratio of 16:10 and a WUXGA resolution of 1920 x 1200, making it the perfect option for an HD ecosystem.
-Its quiet operation will never mess up your back swing.
+Out of the box, I’ve noticed that this golf projector unleashes some finely crafted fury.
+It comes with a native aspect ratio of 16:10 and a WUXGA resolution of 1920 x 1200, making it the perfect option for an HD ecosystem, in my opinion.
+I’ve found that its quiet operation will never mess up my backswing, which is really awesome!

-Its 5000 lumens will render each simulated course you play with stunning clarity, and it clocks in at 2.3 million pixels per frame, meaning that it truly can transport you into a mind-bending experience.
+While using this golf simulator projector, I liked that the 5000 lumens rendered each simulated course with stunning clarity.
+What's more, it clocks in at 2.3 million pixels per frame, meaning that it truly can transport me into a mind-bending experience.
 The colors shine through because the PT-VMZ50U contains a 3LCD imager instead of a single DLP chip installed in the majority of business projectors.

-The laser light source will long-haul 20,000 hours of use with impeccable reliability, and Panasonic’s unique cooling technology is remarkable for a projector this small and efficient.
-It is very light (16 lbs) for a 3LCD projector rated at 5000 lumens, so a ceiling mount would be easy enough.
+The laser light source will long-haul 20,000 hours of use with impeccable reliability, and Panasonic’s unique cooling technology is remarkable for a golf simulator projector this small and efficient.
+It is very light (16 lbs) for a 3LCD projector rated at 5000 lumens, so I think a ceiling mount would be easy enough.

 Pro's